 TuneFind is a website that catalogs all of the songs that appear in television shows, movies and even video games.
-It provides a easy-to-use searchable database that is comprised of nearly 100,000 TV shows, movies and video games.
+It provides an easy-to-use searchable database that is comprised of over 100,000 TV shows, movies and video games.
 TuneFind relies on its community of users to identify the songs present in media.
 If approved, the song appears on the page for that particular TV show, movie or video game.
 The rest of the TuneFind community can then vote on the song’s accuracy.

 The ability to recommend songs and vote on their accuracy will require registration.
 Furthermore, song samples can be played directly within the TuneFind website, allowing users to easily identify the song they are looking for.
 In addition to listing songs that appear, TuneFind also provides links to purchase or stream each individual song.

 If you already have the photo-centric social networking app Snapchat installed on your Android or iOS device, you don’t have to download Shazam.
 That’s because Shazam is integrated into Snapchat.
 To use Shazam to identify a song, simply open the SnapChat camera.
 While the song in question is playing, press and hold the screen.
-You should see little music notes emanating around your finger while Shazam does its thing.

 When Shazam identifies the song, you will be presented with the track info.
 In addition, you have the ability to share your latest music discovery with your friends via a Snap.
 While Shazam from within SnapChat seems to take a tiny bit longer to identify songs, it’s still just as accurate.